-Student and their family member(s) are asked to walk their lower school students to the classroom door each morning.
+Families are asked to walk their lower school students to the classroom door each morning.
 Classrooms are open to students beginning at 8:05 AM.
-When walking in with their child, we ask parents to utilize the parking spaces on Eveningside Drive or 23rd Street and enter through the main entrance of the school.
+When walking in with their child, we ask parents/guardians to utilize the parking spaces on Eveningside Drive or 23rd Street and enter through the school's main entrance.
 In order to ensure we have a secure campus, the back gate (on Hope Street) will not be open.